-Homeowners and buyers will not be affected in any major way with the Governments move towards heat pumps as nobody is required to change heating systems in their current homes.
+Homeowners and buyers will not be affected in any major way by the government's move towards heat pumps as nobody is required to change heating systems in their current homes.
 However, homeowners purchasing a new home will need to make sure they’re on the right home energy tariff when they move into their new home.

 Despite the gas boiler ban only becoming mandatory for new-build homes, the phasing out of gas boilers creates an excellent opportunity for current homeowners.
-Investing in a low carbon central heating system will future proof your home and create a positive uplift on your homes perceived value.
+Investing in a low-carbon central heating system will future-proof your home and create a positive uplift in your home's perceived value.